Notes on the Geography of Pakistan: Lahore Fort

 An exterior panel.

-For sharp contrast, try the austere pearl mosque, or Moti Masjid, from 1645.
-Plans of the fort show almost all its rooms as a set of nested or contiguous rectangles, but this mosque is the exception, because it is oriented to face Mecca and in that regard is in line not with the rest of the fort but with the Badshahi Mosque, beyond the Alamgir Gate.
+This is the comparatively austere pearl mosque, or Moti Masjid, from 1645.
+Plans of the fort show almost all its buildings as a set of nested or contiguous rectangles, but this mosque is the exception, oriented to face Mecca and in line not with the rest of the fort but with the Badshahi Mosque.
 The British used it as a government treasury.

 We're on the way out now.
-In fact, we've just passed through the Elephant Gate (the only gate used during the British period) and turned around to notice that the fort's wall on this side is not barren brick at all.
-Before we turn to the ornament, you can just make out a Persian inscription over the lower arch.
-Hyperbolically, it reads: "The king of Jamshed's dignity, Solomon's grandeur, Kewan's palace, whose glorious banners rise higher than even the heaven and the sun, the second lord of constellation, Shah Jahan, to whom in justice and generosity Nowsherwan is no equal, nor Afredon a parallel, ordered a regal tower [shah burj] to be erected, which in height is beyond all measurement and conception, like unto the highest heaven.
+In fact, we've just passed through the Elephant Gate and turned around to notice that the fort's wall on this side is not barren brick.
+You can just make out a Persian inscription over the lower arch.
+It modestly reads: "The king of Jamshed's dignity, Solomon's grandeur, Kewan's palace, whose glorious banners rise higher than even the heaven and the sun, the second lord of constellation, Shah Jahan, to whom in justice and generosity Nowsherwan is no equal, nor Afredon a parallel, ordered a regal tower to be erected, which in height is beyond all measurement and conception, like unto the highest heaven.
 In beauty, loftiness, excellence and free circulation of the air, such a tower never has been and never will be seen under the sky.
 The faithful disciple, the slave Abdul Karim Yakdi, after the completion of the building, found the following era [?] of its foundation: 'like the splendor of this king possessing an army as great as that of Jamshed, may this fortunate and lofty tower remain safe from destruction for ever!' --1041 A.H."
-Despite the fine language, the tower no longer exists and was probably gone before the arrival of the British; the gate, obviously, does survive.
+Despite the fine language, the tower no longer exists and was probably gone before the arrival of the British.

-The decoration was begun by that lover of the arts, Jahangir, though Shah Jahan saw it finished.
+The decoration was begun by Jahangir, though Shah Jahan saw it finished.

 We've walked along the wall a short way and can see, up top, the swooping roof of the Naulakha.